blueant-allan/cakephp/README.md

 ## Supported Versions

+- CakePHP 5.x with PHP version 8.4.6 and Mailpit support
 - CakePHP 5.x with PHP version 8.2.2 and Mailpit support
 - CakePHP 4.x with PHP version 8.2.2